-As fall quarter began at Cal Poly during a year forever changed by the coronavirus pandemic, the most frequent question our editors received from parents, alumni and community members was, “What does campus look like these days?”
-Campus photographer Joe Johnston set out to show you some recent happenings from 1 Grand Avenue.
+During fall quarter at Cal Poly during a year forever changed by the coronavirus pandemic, the most frequent question our editors received from parents, alumni and community members was, “What does campus look like these days?”
+Campus photographer Joe Johnston set out to show you some of last quarter’s happenings from 1 Grand Avenue.

 A Moving Experience